mas886/Simple-Message-Board/README.md

 Simple-Message-Board
 ====================

-Simple PHP and SQLite and Bootstrap message board with API.
+Simple PHP, SQLite and Bootstrap message board with API.

 How to Install:
 ---------------